Compare New Jersey Energy Rates

 What You’ll Need To Switch Suppliers

-To change energy provider, you only need your zip code, a recent energy bill, and about 5 minutes of your time.
+To change energy providers, you only need your zip code, a recent energy bill, and about 5 minutes of your time.
 The process is as follows:

 The change will be automatic and you won’t have to do anything else.